-Temperature itself can be harmful only if it’s too low or too high, and if the plant is exposed to such inappropriate conditions for a longer period.
+Temperature itself can be harmful only if it’s too low or too high, and if the plant is exposed to such undesired conditions for a prolonged period.

-Any type of draft, especially the chilly one, is not good for plants, so you need to be careful where you will place the container.
+Any type of draft, especially chilly ones, is not good.
+Therefore you need to be careful where you will place the container.
 If you still want to keep it near the window, the best would be to draft proof it.

-Also, rapid shifts in temperatures or prolonged exposure to any of the extremes are not good for your dear green friends.
-Some slight changes, let’s say between 5 – 10 °F are not harmful and dangerous, but anything above that is too much for plants.
-Even the sturdiest ones.
+Also consider winter months.
+Even with a draft proof window, the area may be too cool for your plant.
+Rapid shifts in temperatures or prolonged exposure to any of the extremes are not good for your dear green friends.
+Some slight changes, let’s say between 5 – 10 °F are not harmful or dangerous, but anything more than that is too much for plants… even the sturdiest ones.

-Which Are the Most Common Signs That Temperature Is Inadequate?
+What Are the Most Common Signs That Plant Temperature Is Inadequate?

-Just like with other fields (watering, humidity, light…), your plants will “tell” you if something wrong is going on.
+Just like with other factors, such as watering, humidity and light, your plants will “tell” you if something is going wrong with temperature.

-- Flowers die quickly: If this is going on, then it might be too warm inside.
-Consider relocating plants to someplace where the temperature is lower.
+- Flowers die quickly – If this is going on, then it might be too warm inside.
+Consider relocating plants to someplace where the temperature is cooler.

 Pro-Tip: You’ve provided the right temperature for your plant, and it still won’t develop?
 Then the problem is something other, so consider rearranging your watering schedule, see if it receives enough or too much light, mist it.